 San José is the largest city in Costa Rica.
 Named in honor of Joseph of Nazareth, legal father of Jesus Christ in the Christian religion, it is also the capital of the country as well as of the province of the same name.

 The city is situated in the center of the country, in the mid-west portion of the Central Valley, 1,100 meters above sea level.
-San Jose is the seat of the national government, the point of convergence of most political and economic activities in the country, and it is the primary transportation hub in Costa Rica where you will find one of the country’s two international airport, the Juan Santamaría International Airport (Airport Code: SJO).
+San Jose is the seat of the national government, the point of convergence of most political and economic activities in the country.
+It is also the primary transportation hub in Costa Rica, where you will find one of the country’s two international airports, the Juan Santamaría International Airport (Airport Code: SJO).